Why Enterprises Need a Great Backup Strategy

 Let’s face it, not all enterprises have large budgets for IT and may need to spread dollar resources thin.
 In working with organizations over the years, I have seen this over and over.
 Often, the backup strategy is the first to get scrutinized as a way to cut costs.
 Saving server backups can consume large amounts of storage, and a lack of proper planning or budget can leave companies in a crunch.

-Another area I have commonly seen cut is the backups of test and development environments.
-The name “test/dev” can make these workloads sound disposable, and easily rebuildable.
-However, I have seen firsthand how the decision to cut test/dev backups can severely impact an enterprise.
+Another area I have commonly seen cut is the backups of development and testing environments.
+The name DevTest can make these workloads sound disposable, and easily rebuildable.
+However, I have seen firsthand how the decision to cut DevTest backups can severely impact an enterprise.

 Case in point: I was doing some infrastructure work for an enterprise, and they called me about a major outage they were experiencing.
-Their storage array that primarily hosted all their test and development environments had lost over 100 disks due to a bug in the firmware applied to the storage.
+Their storage array that primarily hosted all their development and testing environments had lost over 100 disks due to a bug in the firmware applied to the storage.
 Yes, a 100-disk failure in a SAN!
-Their backup strategy for test and development was to not do backups.
+Their backup strategy for development and testing was to not do backups.
 In this environment, the impact spanned about 80 servers, and all that data was just simply lost.
 This loss also impacted productivity.

 At some point in the past, the team had decided these environments were disposable.
 The problem with this strategy was that many of the test systems were used to prove out code for internal application development before it went into production.
 Development of these applications was ongoing, and as a result, most of this enterprise’s custom applications were now stalled, and much work was lost.